 - R-CPD appears to be sometimes misdiagnosed as GORD.
 Be wary of R-CPD in otherwise young, well patients with GORD that fails to respond to treatment

-- Symptoms exaggerated by ingestion of gas – such as carbonated drinks (especially beer), and strenuous physical exercise (which can result in aerophagia)
+- Symptoms exaggerated by ingestion of gas – such as carbonated drinks, and strenuous physical exercise (which can result in aerophagia)

 - Painful hiccups